backstage/backstage/docs/features/software-templates/authorizing-parameters-steps-and-actions.md

 ### Authorizing actions

 Similar to parameters and steps, the scaffolder plugin exposes permissions to restrict access to certain actions.
-This can be useful if you want to enforce security on your templates.
+This can be useful if you want to secure your templates.

 To restrict access to a particular action, you can modify your permission policy as follows: